 About Wallowa County

-The area now known as Wallowa County is the ancestral home of the Joseph Band of Nez Perce, known as the wal̓wá·ma.
+The area now known as Wallowa County, Oregon, is the ancestral home of the Joseph Band of Nez Perce, known as the wal̓wá·ma.
 They spent summers in the Wallowa Valley, and winters in the low canyons of the Imnaha River and Joseph Creek.
 Well known leaders include Tıwi·teqıs (Chief Joseph the elder) and his sons Hinmató·wyalahtq'it (Chief Joseph the younger), and Ollikut (Little Frog).
 Please take time to learn more at the Nez Perce Wallowa Homeland website—and visit the interpretive center and shared public grounds in Wallowa on your next visit!

 Wallowa County is at the end of the road—and we like it that way!
 When your town isn’t on the way to anywhere else, you know that people are there on purpose.
 We aren’t afraid of “missing out” on cities’ big shows, the fancy meals, the newest whatever-it-is.
 We know how to make our own fun—with local theater, concerts and music festivals, and art shows.
 Our kids learn to be artists as well as athletes, agriculturalists, and scholars.
 We’re not just consumers of culture—we’re creators.

 Learn more about Wallowa County at the Chamber of Commerce website.